backcopy/Nimis/readme.md

 ## Getting Started

-Nimis is very barebones, containing only what's most needed and as such it naturally requires you to plug in most of your own application.
+Nimis contains only what's most needed and as such it naturally requires you to plug in most of your own application.
+Feel free to modify it in order to suit your needs.

 ### Prerequisites